Gravity and Friction in the Position-Based Translational Domain

 Vertical Rail Example

-This model consists of a vertical rail with the positive direction pointing upwards.
-As always in the position-based translational domain, gravity acts downwards.
-You specify a vertical rail in the Translational Mechanical Properties block by setting the Domain positive direction incline angle, θ to 90 deg.
-A Spacer block fixes one end of the spring 5 m from the World frame.
-A 10 kg Mass with Friction dangles from the other end of the spring.
+.
+A Spacer block fixes the F end of the spring to 5 m away from the World frame.
+A 10 kg mass with friction dangles from the other end of the spring.
 At time = 0 sec, initial targets for the spring initialize it unstretched at a rest length of 0.1 m.

-Open the model ConfiguringGravityVerticalRail.
+Open the model ConfiguringGravityVerticalRail

 open_system('ConfiguringGravityFrictionVerticalRail');

-sim('ConfiguringGravityFrictionVerticalRail');
+open_system('ConfiguringGravityFrictionVerticalRail/Scope'); sim('ConfiguringGravityFrictionVerticalRail');

 Gravity initially pulls the mass in the negative direction.
 The negative direction in this Simscape™ schematic corresponds to the downward direction in the physical view of the system.
-The Mass with Friction block specifies nonzero friction coefficients between the block and the domain rail, but the friction force is zero because the rail is parallel to gravity.
+The Mass with Friction (PB) block specifies nonzero friction coefficients between the block and the domain rail, but the friction force is zero because the rail is parallel to gravity.
 Gravity does not induce a normal force between the mass and the rail.
 Therefore, the initial oscillations induced by gravity are undamped and continue indefinitely.

 Inclined Rail Example

-Open the model ConfiguringGravityInclinedPlane.
+Open the model ConfiguringGravityInclinedPlane

 open_system('ConfiguringGravityFrictionInclinedPlane');